ymju86/ymju86.github.io/_posts/2022-02-04-CIFexample.md

 ## 7. Interpretation and Policy Implications

 - **Interpreting the Results:**
-  - Translate the estimated effect (e.g., the coefficient `$\gamma$` from the DiD model) into practical business terms (e.g., "Training increases processing speed by X units per hour").
+  - Translate the estimated effect (e.g., the coefficient
+  $$\gamma$$ from the DiD model) into practical business terms (e.g., "Training increases processing speed by X units per hour").

 - **Policy Recommendations:**
   - Based on the magnitude and robustness of the estimated effect, recommend whether to expand, modify, or discontinue the training program.